A scientific approach to identifying the healthiest diet. Updated September 28, 2021.

-3. Assume that people at some point in the past were healthier, then try to identify what their diets were
+3. Assume that people at some point in the past were healthier, then identify their diets

-4. Observe who the healthiest people are currently, then find out what their diet is
+4. Observe who the healthiest people are currently and identify their diets

-The list goes on, but many methods of thinking follow one of these listed.
+The list goes on, but most methods follow one of these listed.